 The Penalties for a DUI Conviction in Maryland Can be Steep

-There are Two (2) main aspects to every DUI / DWI Case in Maryland
+There are Two (2) main aspects of every DUI / DWI Case in Maryland

 - The Maryland MVA’s (Motor Vehicle Administration) Penalties.
 Your license and your ability to drive.
-This part of the case has no bearing on your Court appearance and is seperate from your appearance in a Maryland District or Circuit Court for your DUI – DWI case.
+This part of the case has no bearing on your court appearance and is separate from your appearance in a Maryland District or Circuit Court for your DUI – DWI case.

 - The Criminal Charges.
-This aspect deals with the legal consequences of a DUI or DWI arrest in terms of jail, fines, Court costs, probation, and any other potential penalties of a DUI or DWI arrest.
+This aspect deals with the legal consequences of a DUI or DWI arrest in terms of jail, fines, court costs, probation, and any other potential penalties of a DUI or DWI arrest imposed by a judge.

 Mandatory Penalties for a Drunk Driving Conviction in Maryland